eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

     }
 ```

-The method `attachToWaitset` attaches our class to a WaitSet but the user has
+The method `attachTo` attaches our class to a WaitSet but the user has
 to specify which event they would like to attach.
 Additionally, they can
 set a `triggerId` and a `callback`.